 - Players must arrive prior to the start of the third inning to be eligible to play and meet the participation rule. - 4.
 Unlimited Substitutions, except pitcher.
 A player, once substituted for at a position in the field, may reenter the game at any time, in any position on the field, except pitcher.
 A pitcher may not reenter the game as a pitcher.
 (See: VI.
 Rules Regarding the Pitcher) - 5.
 6 run rule.
 No team shall be allowed to score more than six runs in a half-inning under any circumstances.
 When the 6th run is scored, the half-inning is concluded regardless of outs and a new half inning begins. - 6.
 Mercy Rule: if a team is leading by more than 6 runs at the end of the fifth inning, or more than 12 runs at the end of the fourth inning the umpire shall end the game. - a.
 When team has a 10-run lead, they must play station to station baseball as a gesture of good sportsmanship until the lead is 9 runs or less.
 A team violating this rule will receive a warning for the first violation with the player returning to the base.
 A runner violating this rule after the team has received a warning will be called out. - 7.
 Forfeits for too few players.
 If a team is not able to field eight players in uniform within 15 minutes of the scheduled start time, the game will be recorded as a forfeit, unless, in the judgment of the umpire, a delay is unavoidable.
 The game should then be played using a substitute(s) from the opponent's roster.
 The umpire shall be the sole judge of recording a forfeit. - a.
-If at any time during the game, a team is unable to field 8 players in uniform, the game shall be recorded as a forfeit. - 8.
-When fielding eight players, the ninth position in the batting order shall be recorded as an out. - 9.
+If at any time during the game, a team is unable to field 8 players in uniform, the game shall be recorded as a forfeit. - b.
+For the sole purpose of avoiding a forfeit, teams may field up to two non-rostered players from a younger division.
+A called-up player must bat at the end of the batting order, may not pitch, and may not play more innings in the field than any rostered player in attendance.

+- 8. When fielding eight players, the ninth position in the batting order shall be recorded as an out. - 9.
 Length of game is 6 innings or two hours, whichever comes first.
 No inning can be started after 2 hours of play have elapsed.
 The umpire shall be the sole judge of the time elapsed.